 Home Pittsburgh Panthers Games:

 You can catch the Pittsburgh Panthers playing at home in the Petersen Events Center, located on the University's upper campus.
 The "Pete" holds a rowdy crowd of 12,500 and is sold out for virtually every Panthers home game.
-If you can't make it to the game in person, you can follow the Panthers on the radio on WTAE-AM 1250.
+If you can't make it to the game in person, you can follow the Panthers on the radio on WTAE-AM 1250 and on 93.7 The Fan.
 Local television stations and national broadcast networks - such as WTAE-TV, Fox Sports Network and ESPN - often televise Pittsburgh Panthers games.

 Tickets - Pittsburgh Panthers: